zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 *********************

 The Zephyr kernel supports a variety of device drivers.
-The specific set of device drivers available for an application's platform configuration varies according to the associated hardware components and device driver software.
+The specific set of device drivers available for an application's board configuration varies according to the associated hardware components and device driver software.

-Device drivers which are present on all supported platform configurations are listed below.
+Device drivers which are present on all supported board configurations are listed below.

 * **Interrupt controller**: This device driver is used by the nanokernel's